 Sulfolobus solfataricus is a single cell organism that thrives at 80°C in highly acidic volcanic springs (pH=2-3).
 There are very few life forms able to compete in this extreme environment, which leads to an exceptionally simple microbial community, including only viral pathogens and fewer than twenty putatively identified organisms.
-Such a simple community can provide an excellent platform to test hypotheses about co-evolutionary adaptations and communities.
+Such a simple community can provide an excellent platform to test hypotheses about co-evolutionary adaptations and community interactions from more complex and less malleable communities.
 Together, the simple nature of solfataric spring communities, our novel molecular biology, and our deconstruction data sets make Sulfolobus a particularly useful model system for testing co-evolution and community interaction hypotheses from more complex systems.